stefanofa/awesome/TOPICS.md

 ## animate

 *   [romboHQ/tailwindcss-motion](https://github.com/romboHQ/tailwindcss-motion) - tailwindcss-motion is a Tailwind CSS Plugin made at RomboHQ.
 It’s a simple, yet powerful, animation library with a simple syntax.

-## animation

-*   [romboHQ/tailwindcss-motion](https://github.com/romboHQ/tailwindcss-motion) - tailwindcss-motion is a Tailwind CSS Plugin made at RomboHQ.
-It’s a simple, yet powerful, animation library with a simple syntax.

-*   [theatre-js/theatre](https://github.com/theatre-js/theatre) - Motion design editor for the web

-*   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
-You can use it with React, Vue, or any other JavaScript application.

-*   [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code

-*   [3b1b/manim](https://github.com/3b1b/manim) - Animation engine for explanatory math videos

 ## css